WindowsGSM/WindowsGSM/README.md

 [![Discord Shield](https://discordapp.com/api/guilds/590590698907107340/widget.png?style=shield)](https://discord.gg/bGc7t2R)

 # What is WindowsGSM?
-WindowsGSM is powerful tool to manage game servers and gives server admins keep their game servers run and manage easily.
+WindowsGSM is a powerful tool to manage game servers and gives server admins keep their game servers run and manage easily.
 It has a Graphical User Interface for server admins to install, import, start, stop, restart etc but just click click click done.

 |               | 🎮 Game Server  | Supported |
 | ------------- | --------------- | --------- |